Tencent/APIJSON/README(English).md

  Process | Previous way | APIJSON
 -------- | ------------ | ------------
- Transmission | Server developers edit interfaces and update docs, then client developers request server and parse responses according to the docs | Client developers request server and parse responses for their requirements.
+ Transmission | Server developers edit apis and update documents, then client developers request server and parse responses according to the documents | Client developers request server and parse responses for their requirements.
 No inteface!
-No doc!
-No communication for any interface or doc between client and server developers!
+No document!
+No communication for any api or document between client and server developers!
- Compatibility | Server developers add new interfaces tagged with v2 and update docs | Nothing need to do!
+ Compatibility | Server developers add new apis tagged with v2 and update documents | Nothing need to do!

  Client request | Previous way | APIJSON
 -------- | ------------ | ------------
- Requirement | Client developers append key-value pairs to an url for a request in docs | Client developers append JSON to the url for their requirements
+ Requirement | Client developers append key-value pairs to an url for a request in documents | Client developers append JSON to the url for their requirements
- Structure | base_url/lowercase_table_name?key0=value0&key1=value1...<br />&currentUserId=100&loginPassword=1234<br /><br />The currentUserId and loginPassword is only for parts of interfaces | base_url/{TableName0:{key0:value0, key1:value1 ...}, TableName1:{...}...<br />, currentUserId:100, loginPassword:1234}<br /><br />The currentUserId and loginPassword is only for parts of interfaces
+ Structure | base_url/lowercase_table_name?key0=value0&key1=value1...<br />&currentUserId=100&loginPassword=1234<br /><br />The currentUserId and loginPassword is only for parts of apis | base_url/{TableName0:{key0:value0, key1:value1 ...}, TableName1:{...}...<br />, currentUserId:100, loginPassword:1234}<br /><br />The currentUserId and loginPassword is only for parts of apis
  URL | Different urls for different requests | One url for one method(GET,POST...)
  Key-Value Pair | key=value | key:value